-- · on an actual basis; - on a pro forma basis to give effect to: - the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 471,791,754 shares of common stock upon the closing of this offering; and - the effectiveness of our amended and restated certificate of incorporation, which will occur upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, after deducting the underwriting discount and estimated offering expenses payable by us.
+- · on an actual basis; - on a pro forma basis to give effect to: - the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 11,929,584 shares of common stock upon the closing of this offering; and - the effectiveness of our amended and restated certificate of incorporation, which will occur upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to the sale of 6,250,000 shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share, after deducting the underwriting discount and estimated offering expenses payable by us.

-As As of March 31, 2021
+Α As of March 31, 2021

 Actual Pro forma Pro forma as adjusted (1)

-(unau (unaudited and in thousands)
+(una (unaudited and in the

 Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ 53,971 \$ \$
+Cash and cash equivalents \$ 53,971 \$ 53,971 \$ 145,471

-Working capital(2) 47,844
+Working capital(2) 47,844 55,444 146,944

-Total assets 60,275
+Total assets 60,275 60,275 151,775

-Long-term debt 19,346
+Long-term debt 19,346 19,346 19,346

-Convertible preferred stock warrant liability 7,600
+Convertible preferred stock warrant liability 7,600 ) -

-Redeemable convertible preferred stock 329,983
+Redeemable convertible preferred stock 329,983 B -

-Total stockholders' deficit 301,806
+Total stockholders' equity (deficit) (301,806 35,777 127,277

-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$5.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and stockholders' equity (deficit) by approximately \$ million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same.
+An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and stockholders' equity (deficit) by approximately \$14.9 million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.